-- Willingness to share integration strategies, experience, and/or learn new technology skills (20%)
+Willingness to share integration strategies, experience, and/or learn new technology skills (20%)

 Teams will use their relevant data, surveys, and other required WIOA, Title II deliverables such as Technology and Distance Learning Plans (TDLP) to identify program areas they wish to improve.
-The TDLP is meant to be a guide, and completion of the Academy will provide skills and tools to meet those goals.
+This information is meant to be a guide, and completion of the Academy will provide skills and tools to meet your agency program goals.

-- Program goals focus on technology integration, distance, online or blended learning as it relates to stated goals on their TDLP.
+- Program goals focus on technology integration, distance, online or blended learning as it relates to stated goals.
 (35%)

 - Team identifies priorities and specific plans for their project.
 (40%)